 The drug first showed promise about a year ago when it was granted Orphan Drug Designation by the U.S. Food and Drug Administration (FDA) after positive results from its Phase 1 study.
 This designation gives Aduro Biotech some grant funds to help defray costs of development and some tax credits.

-Now, Aduro Biotech has finished enrollment of its multi-center Phase 1b trial, which investigated the combination of CRS-207 and standard of care chemotherapy in patients with malignant pleural mesothelioma (MPM).
+Now, Aduro Biotech has finished enrollment of its multi-center Phase 1b trial.
+The now completed mesothelioma clinical trial investigated the combination of CRS-207 and standard of care chemotherapy in patients with malignant pleural mesothelioma (MPM).
 During Phase 1b, 38 patients who were chemotherapy-naïve with adequate organ function and good performance status were treated.

 All participants received two infusions of the immunotherapy drug two weeks apart in combination with pemetrexed and cisplatin every three weeks for up to six cycles.
 Two extra infusions were then given three weeks apart.
 Eligible patients were able to get maintenance therapy every eight weeks until the disease progressed.